flaura42/hello-world/README.md

 # hello-world
-a new repository
+an updated repository
-A bit about myself.
-I am learning to use javascript and git!
+A bit less about myself.